RNABioInfo/rna-interaction-format/README.md

 ### JavaScript

-At first, the required packages for RIF module need to be installed.
+At first, the required packages for the RIF module need to be installed.
 ```javascript
 cd ./js
 npm install